 B2B CMO’s have guided your teams to generate enough leads for the sales team to exceed the revenue objectives.
 However, conversion rates are declining and marketing activity is not equating to success on the revenue side.
 This gap is getting larger as prospect personas are leaking out of the top of the funnels at an alarming rate.
 Have your marketing processes evolved with buyers?
 Successful engagement at the top of funnel requires a buyer-centered approach.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Why Lead Management at the Top of the Funnel Must Evolve